 The unique collection of prints and drawings, artist books and posters, consisting of over two thousand works on paper, is one of the largest of its kind.
 Developed by Florence B. Helzel, the collection was introduced through such outstanding catalogues as The Print and Drawing Collection of the Judah L. Magnes Museum (1884), Narrative Imagery: Artist Portfolios (1991), and Shtetl Life (1993).
 In the 1980s, The Magnes began collecting contemporary art, affirming its commitment through exhibitions, publications, commissioned works and juried competitions.
 The video and photography holdings resulted from competitions such as the Jewish Video Competition and the Richard Nagler Photography Competition.

-The commitment to contemporary art was been reinvigorated in the early 200s through exhibitions of local and international artists, including Larry Abramson, Naomie Kremer, and Jonathon Keats, and the acquisition of their works for the collection.
-The former Judah L. Magnes Museum was the first Jewish museum to include many of these artists in its collection.
+The commitment to contemporary art was been reinvigorated in the early 2000s through exnhibitions of local and international artists, including Larry Abramson, Naomie Kremer, and Jonathon Keats, and the acquisition of their works for the collection.
+In 2017, through an unprecedented gift by Taube Philanthropies, The Magnes acquired the most significant collection of works by Arthur Szyk (Łódź, Poland, 1894 – New Canaan, Connecticut, 1951).